ct21024/esp32-examples/README.md

 # esp32-examples
-Examples, Tools and Tests for the ESP32 dual core microcontroller.
+Examples, Tools and Tests for the ESP32 and ESP32-S3 dual core microcontrollers.
 The ESP8266 is not supported.